-435 6 Conclusions and outlook
+5 Conclusions and outlook

 Wavenumber/phase speed spectral analysis can provide a compact characterization of the Rossby waves propagating above Northern Hemispheric midlatitudes in a given time interval.
 It allows to assess which harmonics contribute the most to the evolution of the hemispheric flow pattern, evaluating its shape and zonal propagation at the same time.
 This approach provides a favorable framework to study CRWPs, as the Rossby wave trains constituting them project clearly on distinct harmonics in the spectral domain.
 We compiled a climatology of the spectral signatures of midlatitude Rossby waves and let CRWPs emerge from it as variability patterns with a prominent, well-defined signal in the spectral domain.
-The first two spectral variability patterns identified with this approach are indeed related to the zonal propagation of significantly amplified, transient Rossby waves over a significant portion of the hemisphere.
+The first two spectral variability patterns identified with this approach are indeed related to the zonal propagation of significantly amplified, transient

+- 365 Rossby waves over a significant portion of the hemisphere.
 Such CRWPs are embedded in a hemisperic-scale circulation pattern characterized by enhanced upper-tropospheric, meridional gradients of geopotential height.
-We reiterate that these CRWPs emerge from the analysis of spectral properties of midlatitude Rossby waves, without imposing any explicit constraint about the presence of circumglobal waveguides or filtering for specific wavenumbers or time scales.
+We reiterate that these CRWPs emerge from the analysis of spectral properties of midlatitude Rossby waves, without imposing any explicit constraint about the waveguidability of the hemispheric flow configuration.
+This fact assures that CRWPs are a natural circumglobal teleconnection occurring during boreal winter over northern midlatitudes and not a methodological artifact. - The first mode of spectral variability during boreal winter corresponds to an eastward-traveling CRWP stretching from the Pacific to the Atlantic storm track and that involves exclusively zonal wavenumbers between n = 4 and n = 6.
+The second